 Upon receipt of a noise complaint our service normally writes to the person alleged to be causing the problem, requesting that they consider their action and take steps to prevent any noise nuisance being caused.
 At the same time, we will send you a diary to monitor the problem if it continues, which should be returned to us if you would like us to investigate further.

-Complaints can be monitored with sophisticated recording equipment and then assessed later at a special laboratory in the Civic Office, if our initial informal approach does not work.
+Complaints can be monitored with sophisticated recording equipment and then assessed later, if our initial informal approach does not work.

-If you would like to contact us to submit an enquiry, please give the following details when you send your email to firstname.lastname@example.org
+If you would like to contact us to submit an enquiry, please complete the following form:

 Telephone: 01302 737573 to speak to the team.